By Tim Lambert

 Pilgrimages in England ended during the reign of Henry VIII when shrines like those of St Thomas A Becket were destroyed.

 However in the Middle Ages there were no holidays in the modern sense.
-People travelled for work, for war or for religious reasons.
+People traveled for work, for war or for religious reasons.

 However even for Medieval peasants life was not all hard work.
 People were allowed to rest on Holy days (from which we get our word holiday).
-During them poor people danced and wrestled.
-They also played a very rough form of football.
-The men from 2 villages played on a 'pitch', which might include woods and streams!
-There were no rules so broken limbs and other injuries were common.
-Furthermore in the Middle Ages people made skates from cow's shoulder blades and went ice skating.
+During them poor people danced and played a very rough form of football.
+The men from 2 villages played on a 'pitch', which could include woods and streams!

 In the late Middle Ages people in England began dancing around a Maypole.
 (Although they did not tie ribbons to the pole.
 The Victorians invented that).
 In 1644 during the Civil War in England the Puritans banned the Maypole as they believed it had pagan origins.
 However after the Restoration in 1660 Maypoles became common again.